PranavRudra/CMSC433/Lecture10.md

 ## CompletionService

-- interface extending `ExecutionService` with a blocking completion queue
+- interface extending `ExecutorService` with a blocking completion queue
 - when submitted task finishes, a `Future` for it is put in the completion queue
 - user of the completion service can perform a `take()` on the completion queue